Nathansbud/Jeopardizer/README.md

 ## Custom Games

 By default, Jeopardizer pulls a provided J-Archive game.
 However, custom games can be defined as JSON files, and loaded in during game setup by the host.
 A [base template](./media/custom.json) is provided.
+Rounds can have any number of categories, and categories can have any number of questions, and round board size will always be `# Categories * Max(# Questions)` for consistency.

-Note that categories must have 5 questions, but questions need not all have content (providing empty strings for question/answer will render as a blank, non-selectable space).
-Conversely, rounds can have any number of categories (though only 6 have been reliably tested).
-However, regardless of question count, **current game logic relies on an n x 5 board** (i.e. all categories must have 5 defined questions, blank questions included)
+Question values can either be defined via a round multiplier (e.g. 2 for Double Jeopardy scoring), or on questions themselves.
+Daily doubles can either be assigned to specific questions, or a specific number can be designed per round which will be randomly assigned to (non-null) questions on the board.

-Support for categories with varied numbers of questions (i.e. not 5) and additional rounds beyond the standard set (single, double, final, tiebreaker) is planned.
-Question media (e.g. images, video, audio, ...) is unlikely to be added at present.
+Questions can also be designed as "final" to have question screen display Final Jeopardy rather than Daily Double, and rounds themselves can have _mode_ "final" in order to stop progression after that round (future rounds can still be selected via dropdown, in the event of tiebreakers or additional rounds).
+Note that designating a round with mode final does not enforce wager logic (i.e. a normal round could be designated the final round).

 ## Known Limitations